pengtaoxie/pengtaoxie.github.io/index.md

 ## I am looking for highly motivated postdocs, phd students, and master students from both ECE and CSE departments.
 I also have openings for summer research interns and visiting scholars/students.

 ## News
+* 2019/9/10.
+Our work on specific and shared causal relation modeling is accepted by NeurIPS 2019.
 * Invited talks at UCLA, UCSD, Columbia, NYU, Johns Hopkins, Geogia Tech, University of Wisconsin-Madison, UMass Amherst.
 * 2018/12/18.
-Our work on ellipse detection of optic disc-and-cup boundary in fundus image is acceteped by the IEEE International Symposium on Biomedical Imaging.
+Our work on ellipse detection of optic disc-and-cup boundary in fundus image is accepted by the IEEE International Symposium on Biomedical Imaging.
 * 2018/11/20.
 Our work on clinical notes summarization was accepted by the NIPS ML for Healthcare Workshop as a spotlight oral presentation.
 * 2018/11/20.
 We won the 1st Place (out of 400+ participating teams) in both Defenses and Targeted Attacks, 3rd Place in Untargeted Attacks, in the NIPS Adversarial Vision Challenge 2018.
 * 2018/10/20.
 I won the 2018 Innovator Award presented by the Pittsburgh Business Times.